isri-aist/ros_direct_visual_servoing/readme.md

 - `libPeR`: to use the PGM VS (https://github.com/PerceptionRobotique/libPeR).
 When running `catkin_make`, mind to pass the additional `cmake` parameters `-DUSE_PER=True` to make use of libPeR (otherwise PGM VS will not be available) and `-DPER_DIR=/path/to/libPeR/install/dir` to allow finding the libPeR library (in that order)

 - `evo`: to evaluate and compare ideal and actual trajectory from the evs generated ROS bag (https://github.com/MichaelGrupp/evo)
+- `differentiableImage`: to compute the initial lambda_g based on the differentiability of desired and starting image (https://github.com/GuicarMIS/differentiableImage/tree/toDual).
+If you don't want to use this, remove it in the cmake.

 # How to run on UR10 and UR5e